Nitwel/Immersive-Home/README.md

 	- Ckeck Internet under the permissions
 	- Under Resources > Filters to export, add `*.j2`
 7. `<uses-feature android:name="com.oculus.feature.CONTEXTUAL_BOUNDARYLESS_APP" android:required="true" />` can be added to the `AndroidManifest.xml` to disable the boundary system.

+## Troubleshooting

+- If you encounter unexpected behavior when building compared to running locally, it may be that the cached data of godot is corrupted or outdated.
+Try deleting the `.godot` folder and / or all `*.import` files.